sarathchandrikak/sql-data-analysis/Employee Info Case Study/queries.md

 46. Create a view that will extract the average salary of all managers registered in the database.
 Round this value to the nearest cent.
 47. Create a procedure called "emp_info" that uses as parameters the first and the last name of an individual, and returns their employee number.
 48. Create a function called "emp_info" that takes for parameters the first and last name of an employee, and returns the salary from the newest contract of that employee.
+49. Obtain a result set containing the employee number, first name, and last name of all employees with a number higher than 109990.
+Create a fourth column in the query, indicating whether this employee is also a manager, according to the data provided in the dept_manager table, or a regular employee.
+50. Extract a dataset containing the following information about the managers: employee number, first name, and last name.
+Add two columns at the end – one showing the difference between the maximum and minimum salary of that employee, and another one saying whether this salary raise was higher than $30,000 or NOT.

 ```sql
   1. select dept_no from departments;